 Spruce up your bedroom with these awesome DIY pillow shams!
-Envision sewing a giant envelope, and there is your pillow sham!
+They are one of my favorite super fast sewing projects.
 Find the tutorial at Rambling Renovators.

 9. Upcycle a Scarf

 Give your old scarf a new life with this awesome tutorial from Keeping Up With Us Jones’.
 All you need is five minutes of your time, thread, an old scarf, a sewing machine, and some scissors.
-A kimono is a must have fashion staple, and making one is as easy as sewing three seams!
+A kimono is a must-have fashion staple, and making one is as easy as sewing three seams!
 Scarfs are one of the best sewing projects to make!

 10. Tote Bags

 One person can never have enough tote bags.
 Tote bags are great for carrying groceries or could even double as a lunch box.
 Some grocery stores offer a discount when shopping with reusable bags.
-Make these out of an old t-shirt and contact your local grocery store for information on reusable bags.
-The instructions can be found here!
+Make these out of an old t-shirt and contact your local grocery store for information any savings offered for using reusable bags.
+The project instructions can be found here!

 11. Infinity Scarf

 Scarves are the perfect fashion accessory for any season.
 Infinity scarves look so great that you may think sewing one requires a lot of effort.
 But guess what?
 Use this tutorial from Sweet C Designs to get your infinity own scarf out of scrap fabric in five minutes.

 12. DIY Swimsuit

-High waisted swim suits are fashionable and a great way to hide any stomach bulge.
+High waisted swimsuits are fashionable and a great way to hide any stomach bulge.
 Plus they’re a killer vintage look!
 Turn an old one piece into a great high waisted bikini by cutting it in half based on your own personal measurements.
 You can hem it with a machine if you want, or you can tuck in the raggedy edges.
 Super easy huh?
 Don’t scour the internet for your perfect swimsuit any longer, make one instead!
 Keep reading for more sewing projects.

 13. Heat Pack

 Heat packs are an incredible solution to sore muscles, cramps, or cold feet!
-Wellness Mama has the perfect heat pack tutorial.
+How To Build It has the perfect heat pack tutorial.
 In just thirty minutes your feet could be toasty, your muscles soothed, and your cramps relieved!

 14. iPhone Charging Station